krishanparikh/Krishan/README.md

 ## What is Krishan's favorite sport?
 This is a page about my favorite sport: tennis
-[I am a competitive tennis player and have not really played any other sports.]
+I am a competitive tennis player and have not really played any other sports.
-### MY history with the sport
+### My history with the sport
-[I also enjoy watching tennis.
+I also enjoy watching tennis.
 I purchase my tennis equiptment from the site below.

 - I have played tennmis since I was young (5 years old)
 - I have been to numerous tennis tournaments and competed in many of them as well